GSA/notifications-utils/README.md

 >MINOR version when you add functionality in a backward compatible manner
 >PATCH version when you make backward compatible bug fixes

+You'll need to modify two files with matching version numbers:

+- Line 3 in `pyproject.toml`
+- Line 11 in `setup.py` (this will be deprecated in the near future)

-Once you finish making the change, commit the `pyproject.toml` file and create a new Pull Request (or add it to an existing one) for review and acceptance.
+Once you finish making these adjustments, commit the changes and create a new Pull Request (or add them to an existing one) for review and acceptance.
+This will make the new version available for the other repos to consume.

 ## Python Dependency Management